EricLiuLR/seaborn_practice/README.md

 # seaborn_practice

-This repo contains my practice notebooks of seaborn.
+This repo contains my practice notebooks of matplotlib and seaborn.